 Home Care –

-We suggest current home care regimens based in science.
+We suggest current home care regimens based in science, our own observations, as well as common sense.
 While some dentists and periodontists tend to dislike the use of a water pik device, we strongly encourage our clients to use this valuable tool daily.
 We also highly recommend a sonic toothbrush, such as Sonicare or Oral B Triumph.
 We suggest “dry brushing” the lower front teeth prior to using toothpaste, this has significant impact on lowering tartar build up on the lower front teeth.
 In addition to good mechanical removal of plaque biofilm, we suggest the latest in innovative home care products below:

 2. Closys toothpaste and mouthrinse (Rowpar chlorine dioxide products available at Walgreens) ( http://www.closys.com/pros/research.html)